BrightDreamer: Generic 3D Gaussian Generative Framework for Fast Text-to-3D Synthesis: Experiments

 \subsection{Ablation Studies}

-In Fig.~\ref{fig:ablation_design}, we demonstrate the influence of our network design for training.
+As shown in Fig.~\ref{fig:ablation_design}, we validate our network design for training.
 Compared between Fig.~\ref{fig:ablation_design} (a) and Fig.~\ref{fig:ablation_design} (b), our divided triplane generator can reduce the degree of chaos in the space significantly, which shows the necessity of our division.
 As Fig.~\ref{fig:ablation_design} (a) and Fig.~\ref{fig:ablation_design} (c) demonstrate, it is necessary to pass the coordinate into the $F_{shape}$ and $F_{color}$.
 This design can construct a gradient pathway toward the TSD Network, ensuring more accurate shape formulation.